Course: Intervals

-Learn the fundamental building blocks of music on the fretboard.
+Learn the fundamental building blocks of music, and where to find interval shapes on the guitar.

 Intervals are the bricks in the foundation of music.
 They may be the smallest possible chunks of musical study.
 Intervals describe the difference in pitch between two notes.